 You may consult a fertility physician (Reproductive Endocrinologist or REI) any time if you have difficulty conceiving.
 You can try for up to a year if you are 34 or under, or for up to 6 months if you are 35-39.
 See a REI right away if you are 40 or over, if you have irregular cycles, if you have had a previous ectopic pregnancy, chlamydia or Pelvic Inflammatory Disease, if you have had endometriosis or ovarian surgery, or if your partner has known sperm issues.

 Your first visit will take approximately 90 minutes.
-If you cannot keep this appointment, please call the scheduling desk at least 72 hours in advance so that another couple may be given your appointment time; failure to follow this policy may incur a $50 charge.
+Please confirm your appointment at least 72 hours in advance or we reserve the right to reschedule you; failure to follow this policy may incur a $50 charge.

 We appreciate your interest in our clinic and look forward to meeting you in person.